sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/life-of-a-repository.md

 ## Services

 `repo-updater` is a singleton service.
-It is responsible for the following:
+It is responsible for:

 * Communicating with code host APIs to coordinate the state we synchronize from them.
 * Maintaining the `repo` table which other services read.